How to Avoid Common Pitfalls When Outsourcing for the First Time

 Choose the Right Partner

-- Evaluate technical skills, communication style, and responsiveness.
+- Assess communication style, responsiveness, and flexibility.

 Set Clear Expectations